 - Juice of 1 medium lemon

 - 1/4 teaspoon red pepper flakes add more if preferred

-- Combine chimichurri ingredients in a bowl, cover and place into the fridge until ready to use.
+- Combine chimichurri ingredients in a bowl, cover and place into the refrigerator until ready to use.

 - Preheat grill for medium heat.